Bulletproof vest: Stab and spike vests

-Armour carriers
+Armor carriers

 In order for ballistic protection to be wearable, the ballistic panels and/or hard rifle-resistant plates are placed within a carrier.
 The term "plate carrier" is used specifically to refer to armour carriers which can hold ballistic plates.
 Broadly, there are two major types of carriers: overt carriers, and low-profile carriers which are meant to be concealed:

 Overt/Tactical carriers

 Overt/Tactical armour carriers typically include pouches and/or mounting systems, like MOLLE, for carrying gear and are usually designed to provide higher amounts of protection.
 The Improved Outer Tactical Vest and Soldier Plate Carrier Systems are examples of military carriers design to be used with ballistic plate inserts.

 In addition to load carriage, this type of carrier may include pockets for neck protection, side plates, groin plates, and backside protection.
-Because this style of carrier is not close fitting, sizing in this system is straightforward for both men and women, making custom fabrication unnecessary.
+As this style of carrier is not close fitting, sizing in this system is straightforward for both men and women, making custom fabrication unnecessary.

-Low-Profile/Concealable carriers
+Low-profile/concealable carriers

 Low profile/concealable carriers holds the ballistic panels and/or ballistic plates close to the wearer's body and a uniform shirt may be worn over the carrier.
 This type of carrier must be designed to conform closely to the officer's body shape.
 For concealable armor to conform to the body it must be correctly fitted to a particular individual.
 Many programs specify full custom measurement and manufacturing of armor panels and carriers to ensure good fit and comfortable armor.
-Officers who are either female or significantly overweight have more difficulty in getting accurately measured and having comfortable armor fabricated.
+Officers who are female or significantly overweight have more difficulty in getting accurately measured and having comfortable armor fabricated.